-Reflecting the 2018 changes pursuant to SB 68, the eligibility requirements for this exemption are as follows:
+Pursuant to SB 68 (2017) and SB 1141 (2022), the eligibility requirements for this exemption are as follows:

 Requirement 1 - Attendance at California Schools

 This requirement may be met in either of the following two ways:

 - a.
 Total attendance (or attainment of credits earned) in California equivalent to three or more years of full-time attendance at California high schools, California adult schools, campuses of the California Community Colleges, or a combination of these; or - b.
 Three or more years of full-time California high school coursework, and a total of three or more years of attendance in California elementary schools and/or California secondary schools.